 Sukkot is a feast of Joy.
 A celebration that the agricultural year of hard labor was over.
 God gave them 7 days to set aside to worship Him for the bountiful harvest He provided.
 There is a lot of dancing and singing during this feast.
 They sing and dance and wave the 4 species/ Lulav & Etrog everyday, and the amount of sacrifices/offerings far outnumber any other feast.
 This is also one of the three feasts where they are required to make pilgrimage to Jerusalem to celebrate.

 There are a lot of ceremonies and traditions that take place on this holiday, and maybe some year I will cover all of those, but I want to focus on how this feast relates to the End Times and the spiritual aspects of it.

 One of the most exciting things about the fall feasts that I look forward to is the fulfillment of them by Jesus/Yeshua.
 Jesus all ready fulfilled the spring and summer feasts with His first coming.
 The fall feasts will be fulfilled with His 2nd coming.
 Studying the fall feasts really helps us understand the book of Revelation.
 For instance: we understand that Rosh Hashanah is the resurrection of the Church, and Yom Kippur is linked to judgement.
-We will see Sukkot fulfilling the Millennial Reign.
+We will see Sukkot fulfilling the New Heaven & New Earth.

 Revelation 20:1 Then I saw an angel coming down from heaven, having the key to the bottomless pit and a great chain in his hand.
 2 He laid hold of the dragon, that serpent of old, who is the Devil and Satan, and bound him for a thousand years; 3 and he cast him into the bottomless pit, and shut him up, and set a seal on him, so that he should deceive the nations no more till the thousand years were finished.
 But after these things he must be released for a little while.